friendly-bits/geoip-shell/README.md

 **Reliability**:
 - Default source for ip lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
-- Downloaded ip lists go through validation process, which safeguards against application of corrupted or incomplete lists to the firewall.
+- Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.
+- Utilizes nftables atomic rules replacement to completely eliminate time when geoip is disabled during an autoupdate.

 <details> <summary>Read more:</summary>

-- All scripts perform extensive error detection and handling, so if something goes wrong, chances for bad consequences are low.
+- All scripts perform extensive error detection and handling.
+- Verifies firewall rules coherence after each action.
 - Automatic backup of the firewall state (optional, enabled by default).
+- Automatic recovery of the firewall in case of unexpected errors.
 </details>

 **Efficiency**:
-- Optimized for low memory use
+- Optimizes the firewall for low memory consumption.
-- Only performs necessary actions.
-For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the source data timestamp changes.
+- The code itself is very fast.
+- Supports the 'ipdeny' source which provides compacted ip lists, which is useful for embedded devices with limited memory.

 <details><summary>Read more:</summary>

-- Creating and updating ip sets is done efficiently, so normally it takes less than a second for a very large list (depending on the CPU).
+- Implements smart autoupdate of ip lists via data timestamp checks, which avoids unnecessary reconfiguration of the firewall.
 - List parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job.

 </details>

 **Ease of use**:
-- Installation is easy, doesn't require many complex command line arguments and normally takes a few seconds.
+- Installation is easy, doesn't require many complex command line arguments and normally takes a very short time.
 - Detailed installation and usage guides are provided (check the [**Installation**](#Installation) and [**Usage**](#Usage) sections)

 <details><summary>Read more:</summary>

+- To simplify the installation procedure, implements autodetection of local subnets (for hosts) and WAN interfaces (for routers).
 - Comes with an *uninstall script which completely removes the suite and geoip firewall rules.
 No restart is required.
-- Sane settings are applied during installation by default, but also lots of command-line options for advanced users or for special corner cases.
+- Sane settings are applied during installation by default, but also lots of command-line options for advanced users or for special corner cases are provided.
 - Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the source (RIPE or ipdeny).
-- Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to manage and change geoip config (adding or removing country codes, changing the cron schedule etc).
+- Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoip config (turn geoip on or off, add or remove country codes, change the cron schedule etc).
 - Post-installation, provides a command _('geoip-shell status')_ to check geoip blocking status, which also reports if there are any issues.
-- Lots of comments in the code, in case you want to change something in it or learn how the scripts are working.
+- The code is intentionally made in a way that is easy read, in case you want to change something in it or learn how the scripts are working.
 - Most scripts display detailed 'usage' info when executed with the '-h' option.
 - In case of an error or invalid user input, provides useful error messages to help with troubleshooting.
 </details>